 During the course of the year, the Children in the Wilderness ground team operates Eco-Clubs (Environmental Clubs) in the various communities with which we work.
-The Eco-Clubs, which take place at the rural schools, follow a structured curriculum and, depending on the region, take place weekly, monthly or every three months.
+The Eco-Clubs, which take place at the rural schools, follow a structured curriculum and take place weekly.
 Eco-Clubs give all learners who are interested in the environment a chance to meet, learn, discuss and expand their knowledge of environmental issues.
 We are also able to reach more children in the communities and on a more regular basis.
 Children participating on the Children in the Wilderness camps are selected from Eco-Clubs.

 The interactive, fun sessions are designed to also be informative.
 Most often it is the Wilderness camp staff, all members of the local community, that volunteer to run the Eco-Club sessions.
 This not only exposes the children to different mentors, but increases the respect of the staff members with their community.